-Homework and Missing Assignment Policy
+Homework and Late/Missing Assignment Policy

 One of the most important skills we can teach our students is to become independent and responsible learners.
 The UPCS policy on independent work such as homework and long term assignments is to complete all assignments when they are due.
-Students must turn the assignment on time to earn 100% credit.
+Students must turn in the assignment on time to earn 100% credit.
 Students may receive a zero grade for tests or assignments missed due to class cuts or other unexcused absences, including unexcused tardy to school.
 If a student is absent (excused), they have additional time equal to the excused days to complete and turn in the assignment for full credit.
+Work cannot be turned in after two weeks past the due date.